penguib/cheats-admin/README.md

 - You do not need to use full player's usernames
 - Commands are *not* case sensitive

+## Config
+- admins     -> list of all allowed admins by userId.
+- banned     -> list of all banned players from your game by userId.
+- allowEval  -> when enabled the `/eval` command is allowed.
+- maxScale   -> the maximum scale of a player via `/scale`. minScale     -> the minimum scale of a player via `/scale`. maxBrickSize -> the maximum size of a brick via `/btools`. minBrickSize -> the minimum size of a brick via `/btools`. audit        -> logs every command and information of each command emitted in the console. immunity     -> immunes the original admins from `/ban, /kick, and /admin`. safeCommands -> disables `/ban, /kick, /loopkill, /shutdown` except for the original admins.

-## Special ways of getting players
+## Getting players
 - :all         -> returns every player in the game
 - :others      -> returns every player other than you in the game
 - :random      -> returns random player in the game
 - :admins      -> returns all other admins in the game
 - :me          -> returns yourself
 - :nonadmins   -> returns everyone who is not an admin
 - t:team name: -> returns everyone on that team
     - `/kill t:cool people:` would kill everyone on the team `cool people`
     - You do not need to use the full name of the team, `/kill t:cool:` would still work.